jallpatell/scrapper/README.md

-📈 Stock Data Scraper
+# 📈 Stock Data Scraper <br>
-A robust Node.js-based web scraping utility built using Puppeteer that collects financial and trading data for a list of companies from the web, and exports the results to both CSV and JSON formats.
+### A robust Node.js-based web scraping utility built using Puppeteer that collects financial and trading data for a list of companies from the web, and exports the results to both CSV and JSON formats. <br>

 | Setting          | Description                              | Default         |